Validity in Network-Agnostic Byzantine Agreement: Sufficiency and Main Result

 \section{Sufficiency and Main Result}

 We now show that the conditions presented in the previous sections are not only necessary, but also sufficient, hence proving our main result, stated below. \begin{theorem} Assume a non-trivial validity condition $\validity$.
-Then, there is a $(t_s, t_a)$-secure protocol solving $\validity$ if and only if the following conditions hold: \begin{itemize}[nosep] \item $\validity$ satisfies the similarity condition. \item $n > 3 \cdot t_s$ or, if a public key infrastructure is available, $n > 2 \cdot t_s + t_a$. \end{itemize} \end{theorem}
+Then, there is a $(t_s, t_a)$-secure protocol solving $\validity$ if and only if the following conditions hold: \begin{itemize}[nosep] \item $\validity$ satisfies the similarity condition. \item $n > 3 \cdot t_s$ or, if PKI is available, $n > 2 \cdot t_s + t_a$. \end{itemize} \end{theorem}

-Our sufficiency proof is constructive.
-In the remainder of the section, we focus on presenting a protocol that matches the necessary conditions, as stated in the lemma below. \cref{thm:main-thm} then follows from combining this result with the results showing the required lower bounds on $n$, namely \cref{theo:agnostic-lower-bound} and \cref{corollary:t-sync}, and with \cref{lemma:similarity}, that ensures the similarity condition is needed. \begin{lemma} Assume a validity condition $\validity$ that satisfies the similarity condition.
-Then, if $n > 3 \cdot t_s$, or, assuming that a public key infrastructure is available, if $n > 2 \cdot t_s + t_a$, there is a $(t_s, t_a)$-secure $\ba$ protocol solving $\validity$. \end{lemma}
+The remainder of the section describes a protocol that matches our necessary conditions, as stated in the lemma below. \cref{thm:main-thm} then follows from combining Lemma \ref{lemma:matching-protocol} with the requirements discussed previously: the lower bounds on $n$, described in \cref{theo:agnostic-lower-bound} and \cref{corollary:t-sync}, plus the similarity condition, proven to be necessary in \cref{lemma:similarity}. \begin{lemma} Assume a validity condition $\validity$ that satisfies the similarity condition.
+Then, if $n > 3 \cdot t_s$, or, assuming that PKI is available, if $n > 2 \cdot t_s + t_a$, there is a $(t_s, t_a)$-secure $\ba$ protocol solving $\validity$. \end{lemma}

-Our construction generalizes the network-agnostic $\ba$ protocol of \cite{constantinescu_ghinea_convex_consensus} that achieves convex-hull validity.
-The parties distribute their input values using a protocol achieving \emph{Agreement on a Core-Set} ($\acs$), which enables them to obtain an identical view over the inputs, i.e. to agree on a potential input configuration.
-This is a (randomized) communication primitive introduced for enabling identical views in the pure asynchronous model \cite{STOC:BCG93,PODC:BKR94}.
-We make use of the $\acs$ definition of \cite{constantinescu_ghinea_convex_consensus}, included below, which differs from the standard definition by providing stronger properties in the synchronous model.
-These stronger guarantees are essential for matching the higher resilience threshold $t_s$ that we expect if the network is synchronous.
+Our construction behind Lemma \ref{lemma:matching-protocol} generalizes the network-agnostic $\ba$ protocol of \cite{constantinescu_ghinea_convex_consensus} that solves convex validity.
+The parties distribute their input values using a protocol achieving \emph{Agreement on a Core-Set} ($\acs$), which provides them with an identical view over the inputs, i.e., with a potential input configuration.
+This is a (randomized) communication primitive enabling identical views in the pure asynchronous model \cite{STOC:BCG93,PODC:BKR94}.
+We make use of the $\acs$ definition of \cite{constantinescu_ghinea_convex_consensus}, included below, which differs from the standard definition by providing stronger properties in the synchronous model: it additionally ensures that all honest inputs are included in the common view if the network is synchronous.
+This property is essential for matching the higher resilience threshold $t_s$ in a synchronous network.
 This way, the parties can apply a deterministic decision over the view agreed upon in $\acs$ and obtain an output.